Applying for the Lottery at Vista is Easy

 Sibling priority allows siblings of admitted Vista Students to have priority over other students on the waitlist during the lottery.
 Once one sibling is accepted into the school, then his or her siblings are moved to the Vista Sibling Priority (VSP) list during the initial lottery and are offered a seat as soon as one becomes available.
 After the initial lottery, siblings of accepted students will be accepted in the order of their lottery number.

-*Note: if you have an admitted Tuacahn High School student, your Vista applicant will be placed on the Tuacahn Sibling Priority (TSP) list which gives them priority over other waitlisted students.
+*Note: if you have an admitted Tuacahn High School student, your Vista applicant will be placed on the Tuacahn Sibling Priority (TSP) list which gives him/her priority over other waitlisted students.

 Who Do I Contact About Enrollment?